NickAger/nickager.github.io/_posts/2016-03-07-DocumentPicker.md

 end
 ```

-you can test an `NADocumentPicker` demo project with:
+You can try-out `NADocumentPicker` demo project by using the cocoapod `try` option as:

 ```
 $ pod try NADocumentPicker